yaronf/composite-mldsa/draft-tls-reddy-composite-mldsa.md

 --- abstract

-This document specifies how the post-quantum signature scheme ML-DSA {{FIPS204}}, in combination with traditional algorithms RSA-PSS, ECDSA, and Ed25519, can be used for authentication in TLS 1.3.
+This document specifies how the post-quantum signature scheme ML-DSA {{FIPS204}}, in combination with traditional algorithms RSA-PKCS#1v1.5,RSA-PSS, ECDSA, Ed25519, and Ed448 can be used for authentication in TLS 1.3.
 The composite ML-DSA approach is beneficial in deployments where operators seek additional protection against potential breaks or catastrophic bugs in ML-DSA.

 --- middle